TES5Edit/fopdoc/README.md

 FOPDoc
 ======

 Documentation for the Fallout 3 and Fallout: New Vegas plugin file formats.

 The Oblivion, Skyrim, Fallout 3 and Fallout: New Vegas plugin file formats are all very similar, but while there exists good documentation for [Oblivion](http://www.uesp.net/wiki/Tes4Mod:Mod_File_Format) and [Skyrim](http://www.uesp.net/wiki/Tes5Mod:Mod_File_Format), there is no equivalent for Fallout 3 and Fallout: New Vegas.
 The aim is for this repository to become that equivalent.

 ### Contents

-* The Fallout 3 plugin file format is documented in the [FO3](FO3) folder.
-The documentation matches the state of knowledge in TES5Edit as of 2 June 2014.
-* The Fallout: New Vegas plugin file format is documented in the [FNV](FNV) folder.
-The documentation matches the state of knowledge in TES5Edit as of 2 June 2014.
+The conventions used by this documentation are given in [Conventions.md](Conventions.md).
+Data structure definitions are found in one of the following subfolders:

+* [Common](Common) contains record, subrecord and value definitions that are identical for Fallout 3 and Fallout: New Vegas.
+* [Fallout3](Fallout3) contains definitions specific to Fallout 3.
+* [FalloutNV](FalloutNV) contains definitions specific to Fallout: New Vegas.

 ### Format